Grass-roots optimization of coupled oscillator networks: Main Results

-where $\theta_i$ and $\omega_i$ are the phase and natural frequency of oscillator $i=1,\dots,N$, parameter $K$ is the global coupling strength, network structure is encoded in an adjacency matrix $A$, and $H(\cdot)$ is a $2\pi$-periodic coupling function.
+where $\theta_i$ and $\omega_i$ are the phase and natural frequency of oscillator $i=1,\dots,N$, parameter $K$ is the global coupling strength, network structure is encoded in an adjacency matrix $A$, and $H$ is a $2\pi$-periodic coupling function.
 Here, we focus on the case of unweighted, undirected networks with $A_{ij} = 1$ if oscillators $i$ and $j$ are connected and $0$ otherwise, although these properties may be relaxed without much trouble.
-We also use classical Kuramoto coupling~\cite{Kuramoto}, given by $H(\cdot)=\sin(\cdot)$, but emphasize that one may choose other functions $H$ provided that $H'(0)>0$ and $H(\Delta\theta)=0$ for some $\Delta\theta$ near zero.
+We also use classical Kuramoto coupling~\cite{Kuramoto}, i.e., $H(\cdot)=\sin(\cdot)$, but emphasize that one may choose other functions $H$ provided that $H'(0)>0$ and $H(\Delta\theta)=0$ for some $\Delta\theta$ near zero.
 Notably, phase oscillator models such as Eq.~(\ref{eq:01}) have been found to be suitable models for naturally-occuring phenomena such as chromosomal coordination~\cite{Rajapakse2009PNAS} and integrate and fire dynamics of cardiac pacemakers~\cite{Politi2015PRE}, as well as mechanical systems such as power grids~\cite{Porco2013,Skardal2015SciAdv}.
-The degree of synchronization is measured by the magnitude $r\in[0,1]$ of the Kuramoto order parameter $re^{i\psi}=N^{-1}\sum_{j=1}^Ne^{i\theta_j}$.
-By linearizing around the synchronized state one obtains